 Sunnyvale Station and Mountain View Station.

 The Sunnyvale Caltrain Station is located 1.2 miles (a 25 minute walk) away from the project site.
 This distance is further than the typical distance a commuter is willing to walk (.25 miles).
-The station is equipped with 15 bike racks and 75 bike lockers.
 The 1.2 mile distance between the station and the project site is an acceptable distance for biking which allows biking to be a viable option for getting to and from the project site and station.
-Additionally, commuters have the option to ride a bus directly to the station via the VTA Bus Route 54, which can be accessed at the intersection of Mathilda Avenue and Maude Avenue, less than .3 miles away from the project site.
-The Sunnyvale Station is serviced by three types of trains; local, limited stop, and baby bullet.
-A schedule of the trains can be seen to the right.
+The station is also equipped with 15 bike racks and 75 bike lockers.
+Additionally, commuters have the option to ride a bus directly to the station via the VTA Bus Route 54, which can be accessed at the intersection of Mathilda Avenue and Maude Avenue, less than .3 miles away am - italics | pm - bold yellow - limited-stop | red - baby bullet '''